 Preventing mold growth in your buildings takes just one action: eliminating moisture.
-Easier said than done, of course, says EMC Industrial Hygienist Steven Shaffer.
+Easier said than done, of course, says EMC Senior Industrial Hygienist Craig Black.
 But controlling water (pooling water, as well as high humidity and condensation) can keep your building safe from excessive mold growth.

 Mold is everywhere, and there is no easy way to eliminate all the spores around us.
 The trick is to keep mold from taking over the environment.
 The only practical way to do that is to control the moisture that mold needs to survive and reproduce.
 If left uncontrolled, mold problems can lead to health issues for your employees, including allergic reactions, asthma and other respiratory problems.

 Today’s well-sealed, tight buildings can contribute to moisture problems under certain circumstances: if the building has design flaws, if the HVAC system is not operating correctly, or if internal or external conditions allow moisture to seep in.

 Here are some steps that Craig recommends to help prevent water intrusion and to make corrections if mold does get a foothold in your building:

 - Conduct inspections frequently.
 Look for evidence that water is causing problems.
 Do you see staining or wet spots on carpets, ceiling tiles or walls?

 - Use the smell test: Does the basement or storage closet smell musty?
 If so, do further exploration.